 Be careful, however, if you have cats in your household because research has demonstrated that humans can transmit it to cats and cats can transmit it to other cats.
 Keep an eye out for more research on transmission as scientists continue to learn more about the virus.

 You know about canine influenza and know your pups are safe from COVID-19, but there are some other common diseases that you need to watch out for in your dog that may be confused with canine influenza.

-Kennel cough, also known as Bordatella, is a very common disease found in dogs, particularly in dogs who have recently been boarded or held in a shelter.
-It's caused by a bacterium but is frequently accompanied by a virus, like parainfluenza virus or canine herpes virus that makes it easier for dogs to contract Bordatella.
+Kennel cough, also known as Bordetella, is a very common disease found in dogs, particularly in dogs who have recently been boarded or held in a shelter.
+It's caused by a bacterium but is frequently accompanied by a virus, like a parainfluenza virus or canine herpes virus that makes it easier for dogs to contract Bordetella.

 Common symptoms include a persistent, strong cough that sounds like a goose when it honks.
 It is significantly more forceful than cough-like sound dogs may make when they're reverse sneezing.
 Your dog may also begin sneezing, have a runny nose, or have discharge from their eyes.

 Kennel cough is contagious and is most commonly spread from nose-to-nose contact.